Ashland Global: Founding and early years

 Ashland's refinery operations in Catlettsburg proved to be successful even from the very first month.
 Wages were increased and the hours of work were reduced.
-After making repairs and purchasing some new, modern equipment, the refinery soon had output of 500,000 barrels a year (1370 barrels per day) and sales of $1,300,000.
+After making repairs and purchasing some new, modern equipment, the refinery soon had output of 500,000 barrels a year (1370 barrels per calendar day) and sales of $1,300,000.
 In only a few years, the Ashland Refining Company began to show larger returns than the parent company.

 Ashland Refining Co. grew rapidly through both internal expansion and acquisitions including Union Gas and Oil Company (1925), Tri-State Refining Company (1930), and Cumberland Pipeline Company (1931).

 By 1933, Ashland Refining Company owned more than 1,000 wells, 800 miles of pipelines, bulk distribution plants in twelve cities, service stations, river transportation terminals and river equipment.
 In 1936, under Blazer's leadership, the company's ownership changed from Swiss Oil to the Ashland Oil and Refining Company shareholder group and was headquartered in Ashland, Kentucky.
-Blazer was appointed chief executive officer of the company.
+Blazer was appointed Chief Executive Officer of the company.

 Blazer's success as manager was recognized by major stockholders.
-They gave him the power to run Ashland as his own operation, though at no point during his tenure as chief executive officer (1936–1957) did he own a controlling interest in the company.
+They gave him the power to run Ashland as his own operation, though at no point during his tenure as Chief Executive Officer (1936–1957) did he own a controlling interest in the company.

 Blazer's philosophy of supporting the well-being of company employees was evident early on.
 Two of his early changes were offering employees' sick leave with full pay, and in 1947 the introduction of an employee profit-sharing plan.
 This move made the company one of the first in the region to offer such benefits.
 Blazer supported creative arts and invited nearby Greenup County educator and internationally acclaimed author Jesse Stuart to open each annual meeting with a story, a poem, or a bit of humor.
 He also was a pastor at his local church.